adnanh/webhook/docs/Hook-Examples.md

 ## Incoming Bitbucket webhook

 Bitbucket does not pass any secrets back to the webhook.
-[Per their documentation](https://support.atlassian.com/organization-administration/docs/ip-addresses-and-domains-for-atlassian-cloud-products/#Outgoing-Connections), in order to verify that the webhook came from Bitbucket you must whitelist the IP range `104.192.143.0/24`:
+[Per their documentation](https://support.atlassian.com/organization-administration/docs/ip-addresses-and-domains-for-atlassian-cloud-products/#Outgoing-Connections), in order to verify that the webhook came from Bitbucket you must whitelist a set of IP ranges:

 ```json
 [